 The Health Service Continuity Plan toolkit is designed for small to medium-sized HCF, including various common types supported by NS such as primary HCF (community health centres, health posts) and referral hospitals.
-While larger size HCF may still benefit from using this toolkit, they will likely need to adapt some components and develop a more elaborated plan.
+While larger-size HCF may still benefit from using this toolkit, they will likely need to adapt some components and develop a more elaborated plan.

 To ensure the toolkit is easy to use by this range of HCFs, we have included the minimum components in the main body of the HSCP template and added the rest (which may be required by larger HCFs, as annexes).
+The toolkit is focused on HCF supported by NS, however, it will also be applicable in most cases to other healthcare facilities of similar size (government, NGO, or private led).

-To ensure the development of a HSCP plan is a worthwhile investement, it is important to consider is some key elements are in place, for example:
+To ensure the development of a HSCP plan is a worthwhile investment, it is important to consider is some key elements are in place, for example:

-- A commitment by a partner to accompany the NS with the development of an advocacy/fundraising plan

-- to ensure implementaion of the plan is feasible; interest - A commitment from both the HCF leadership and the NS supporting the HCF, to ensure there will be follow up after the development of the plan, with adequate testing, training, monitoring and maintenance.
+- A commitment by a partner to accompany the NS with the development of an advocacy/fundraising plan to ensure implementation of the plan is feasible; interest - A commitment from both the HCF leadership and the NS supporting the HCF, to ensure there will be followup after the development of the plan, with adequate testing, training, monitoring and maintenance.